-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses ("ASC 326") ("ASU 2016-13"), an amendment of the FASB Accounting Standards Codification.
-Subsequent to the issuance of ASU 2016-13, there were various updates that amended and clarified the impact of ASU 2016-13.
-ASU 2016-13 broadens the information that an entity must consider in developing its expected credit loss estimate for assets measured either collectively or individually.
+In June 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), an amendment of the FASB Accounting Standards Codification.
+Subsequent to the issuance of ASU 2016-13, there were various updates that amended and clarified the impact of ASU 2016-13 broadens the information that an entity must consider in developing its expected credit loss estimate for assets measured either collectively or individually.
 The amendments in ASU 2016-13 will require an entity to record an allowance for credit losses for certain financial instruments and financial assets, including accounts receivable, based on expected losses rather than incurred losses.
 The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
 An entity must use judgment in determining the relevant information and estimation methods that are appropriate in its circumstances.
 The use of forecasted information incorporates more timely information in the estimate of expected credit losses.
 The new guidance will be effective for the years beginning after December 15, 2022.
 The Company does not expect this guidance to have a material impact to its consolidated financial statements or related disclosures.